musekorea/JS-Websocket-Basic-Chat/README.md

-# A basic Websocket Chat App
+# a Basic Websocket Chat App